-Lancaster mayor says ‘we need help’ after protests in wake of fatal police shooting
+Lancaster, Pa., mayor says ‘we need help’ with mental health care amid protests after police shooting

 A family in our city has experienced a senseless tragedy.
 De-escalation and non-lethal force, when necessary, should be...Posted by Councilor Amanda Bakay on Sunday, September 13, 2020

-Lancaster Police Chief Jarrad Berkihiser said the district attorney’s office will conduct the criminal investigation while the police department conducts an administrative personnel investigation “to make sure police and training and use of force was properly followed and established.”
+Lancaster Police Chief Jarrad Berkihiser said at a news conference that the district attorney’s office will conduct the criminal investigation while the police department conducts an administrative personnel investigation “to make sure police training and use of force was properly followed and established.”

-“Any loss of life regardless of how it happened is devastating,” Berkihiser added.
+“Any loss of life, regardless of how it happened, is devastating,” Berkihiser added.